-Alcoholics Anonymous, known to most people as AA, is a group therapy program open to anyone who believes they have an alcohol abuse problem.
-Since 1935, AA meetings have endeavored to support individuals to maintain their sobriety “one day at a time” and is estimated to have more than two million active members across the globe.
-Call our team today at 833.551.2304 to see how AA or our other Non-12-Step Programs at Gulf Breeze Recovery can help you move past your dependence on alcohol.
+Alcoholics Anonymous, or AA, is a group therapy program open to anyone who believes they have an alcohol abuse problem.
+Since 1935, AA meetings have endeavored to support individuals to maintain their sobriety “one day at a time.”
+It’s estimated to have more than two million active members across the globe.
+Call our team today at 833.551.2304 to see how therapy programs in Gulf Breeze can help you move past your dependence on alcohol.

 What Makes AA Different from Other Group Therapy Programs?